BinaryMuse/planetary.js/site/public/documentation/builtin_borders.md

 Borders Plugin
 ==============

 The `borders` plugin renders the borders around (and between) countries.
 It uses TopoJSON data published to `planet.plugins.topojson.world` by the [TopoJSON plugin](/documentation/builtin_topojson.html).
+It uses the feature at `objects.countries` in the TopoJSON object to calculate the borders.

 API
 ---